Stay Black: Music videos

 In November 2003, Verhaeghe invited Moyal to Kortrijk, Belgium to film a music video for the lead single "The New Cleavage" (then still titled "Ass-Crack Is the New Cleavage"), the first of four music videos planned in promotion of Love Thongs, and set to be included on the accompanying DVD.
 The music video was directed by former Integrity vocalist Dwid Hellion, who had moved to Ghent, Belgium earlier that year.

 Hellion and Verhaeghe devised the scenario and coordinated the shoot at a local bar in Kortrijk.
 The video featured Moyal casually drinking Duvel beer and smoking cigarettes in a sensuously-lit lounge, surrounded by Murielle Scherre's La Fille D'O models dressed in lingerie and bikinis.
-The music video was sensationalized in press releases by Verhaeghe, who describing it as "very controversial".
-Verhaeghe was motivated by the fact that Moyal had once been straight edge during in the 1990s, and fronted several bands (notably Culture) that were vocal about abstaining from drinking and smoking.
+The music video was sensationalized in press releases by Verhaeghe, who described it as "very controversial".
+Verhaeghe was motivated by the fact that Moyal had once been straight edge in the 1990s, and fronted several bands (notably Culture) that were vocal about abstaining from drinking and smoking.

 Two different edits of the music video were planned, one was a PG-rated version, the other R-rated, though the more risqué version was never completed.
 The music video for "The New Cleavage" was hosted on several websites starting on February 6, 2004, including Damien Done's, Good Life Recordings', La Fille D'O's, and Dwid Hellion's.
 On February 27, 2004, however, Moyal announced that the music video had been withdrawn from circulation so that it could be re-edited, though it continued to be shared on other websites as a new version was never completed.
 The second music video from Love Thongs was scheduled to be for "Here Comes the Plague", and was planned to be filmed in February 2004 in Gainesville, Florida, but it never came to fruition.